dalyIsaac/Whim/README.md

 Tasks to build, test, and format XAML can be found in [`tasks.json`](.vscode/tasks.json).

 To see the recommended extensions, open the Command Palette and run `Extensions: Show Recommended Extensions`.

-## Discord

-A Discord server has been set up at <https://discord.gg/gEFq9wr7jb>.